-The interviewer is looking for relevant information to the position you applied for.
+The interviewer is looking for relevant information to the position for which you applied.
 Respond by mentioning your education, how many years of experience you have in your field, and be sure give some details about your most current position.
-Conclude your response with a statement about what you are looking for in a position at this time.
+Conclude your response with a statement about what you are looking for in a role at this time.

 "With pleasure!
-I have over 10 years in experience with selling professional services and am interested in growing my career to the next level.
+I have over ten years of experience in the healthcare industry and am interested in growing my career to the next level.
 On a more personal note, I love to read, go hiking and spend a lot of my extra time volunteering with the humane society."